In our post on the donor management process, we spoke about developing an efficient process that can significantly boost your fundraising ROI.

 Is a donor management CRM different from a normal CRM?

 When scouting for a donor management system (or a donor management CRM), you may come across a number of sites talking about a CRM instead of a DMS.
 Before you make a decision, it is important to understand the difference between the two.

 A Constituent Relationship Management system is a software database that stores and tracks all of your organization’s data, including donor data, communication flows, campaign data, etc. A DMS strictly focuses on donor data.

-Therefore, a donor management system is nothing but a subcategory of a CRM.
+Therefore, a nonprofit CRM software is nothing but a subcategory of a CRM.

 Typically, a CRM can do everything that a donor management system does but has more bells and whistles.
 This is why a comprehensive CRM is also costlier than a DMS.

-This brings up the question, should you go for a CRM or a donor management system?
+This brings up the question, should you go for a CRM or a nonprofit CRM software?

 That depends on three things:

 - The size of your organization: For organizations with large teams and a lot of departments, a CRM is a better tool.
 It automates most of the donor management processes and also syncs data coming in from different teams.